 Indeed, science itself does not actually say anything; it is the scientists who interpret the data.
 In like manner, as C.S.
 Lewis has observed, "If a man had no conception of a regular order in nature, then of course he could not notice departures from that order.
 When the disciples saw Christ walking on the water, they were frightened: they would not have been frightened unless they had known the laws of nature, and known that this was an exception."
 Miracles are not impossible, but are rare events occurring in time.
 This is why they are miracles, because they are outside of what we would normally expect to happen.
 It goes against what we believe we know about the universe, yet in the case of black holes, for example, astronomers have conceded that the way black holes function seems to go against the very laws of nature and somehow appeal to higher laws.
-For evolutionists (macro-evolution), miracles would have to be accepted either way, as their worldview requires the beginning of biological life to have arisen by chance - effectively a miracle.
-There should be little difficulty from either creationists or evolutionists in accepting miracles, as both interpretations of the data require a certain kind of miracle.
 Interestingly, in a sample of 1,011 adults, a Harris poll demonstrated that 91% believed that the virgin birth occurred, although the results are over a decade old and have likely changed.

 Another objection to the account of the virgin conception and birth is that it is historically unsupported, meaning, outside of Matthew and Luke, no other ancient sources, such as early church fathers, agreed with this doctrine.
 The claim itself, however, is historically unsupported.
 In fact, "The doctrine is scriptural and affirmed by early Christians such as Ignatius (d.
 AD c.
 108), Justin Martyr (c.
 100 – c.
 165), Irenaeus (c.
 130 – c.
 200), and Tertullian (c.
 150 – c.
 212)."
 Also, "The Apostles' Creed, written in the 4th century; the Nicene Creed, adopted at the Council of Nicea in 325 A.D.; the Athanasian Creed, written about 450 A.D.; the Chalcedon Definition, adopted at the Council of Chalcedon in 451 A.D.; and the Small Catechism of Martin Luther of 1529 A.D. are only a few of the historic creeds that recognize the veracity of the Virgin Birth of Jesus.
 Only in more modern times have Bible critics begun to try to cast doubt on a doctrinal truth that the Church has long since historically endorsed."
 It is true, though, that not all early Christians agreed on the doctrine of the virgin conception and birth.

 One such teaching is the Virginitas in partu, or the idea that Mary gave birth to Jesus in a way that left her hymen intact and left her free of birth pains.
 This is derived from the Ascension of Isaiah (late 1st century) and in the late 2nd century work, the Protoevangelium of James.
 This doctrine was first cited by Clement of Alexandria in the 3rd century, but was rejected by both Tertullian and Origen.
 Also, this teaching is "inconsistent with Luke’s quotation of 'every male that opens the womb' (2:23).
 And if the Roman Catholic interpretation of Rev. 12:2 is correct and the woman is Mary, then there are further grounds for rejecting the idea that Mary was free from labour pains."
 Another variation of the virgin birth doctrine is the idea of Mary's perpetual virginity, or Virginitas post partum.
 This is not found prior to the Protoevangelium of James.
 Tertullian also opposed this teaching.
-Generally, this is taught by Roman Catholics, where they "justify this doctrine on the basis of Mary’s statement to Gabriel, 'I know not a man.'
+In the Catholic tradition, this is motivated by Mary’s statement to Gabriel, 'I know not a man.'
 (Lk.
 1:34).
-They interpret this to mean, 'I have taken a vow never to know a man.'
+This is interpreted this to mean, 'I have taken a vow never to know a man.'
 This eisegesis was first suggested by Gregory of Nyssa (c.
 335 – c.
 394), but there are two difficulties here: first, the verb to know (γινώσκω ginōskō) is in the present active indicative, which should not be read as a future intention, and second, she was already betrothed to Joseph (v.
 27).
 Mt.
 1:25: '[Joseph] knew her not until she had borne a son' also rules out a sexless marriage—deleting the words after “not” would have been the correct way to teach this."

 A third variation of virgin birth is the immaculate conception, mentioned earlier in the article.
 This refers to Mary's conception, and not Jesus' conception.
 It is the teaching that Mary was born naturally but was born without sin.
 This particular teaching was not finalized until 1854 in Rome.
 However, this contradicts Scripture, in that Mary conceded her need for a Savior (Luke 1:46-47), and also brought a sin offering to the Temple, as evidenced by Luke 2:21-24 (cf. Leviticus 12:6-8 and Romans 3:23).
 Also, "Smith’s Bible Dictionary points out that there is no trace of this doctrine in the Church Fathers in the first five centuries, and in fact that Mary was criticised by Tertullian, Origen, Basil the Great (329–379) and John Chrysostom (c.
 350–407).
 Some of these criticisms of one who was 'blessed among women' (Lk.
 1:42) are very unfair, but the point is that these early Christians clearly did not believe that Mary was sinless.
 The Roman Catholic scholar Hilda Graef cites critical comments by these fathers, and also points out that Irenaeus taught that she was not free of human faults, and that the great Trinitarian Athanasius (c.
 296–373), while not attributing actual sins to her, stated that “bad thoughts” came into her mind.
 Graef admits that it '… shows that the image of the spotless, perfect, immaculate Virgin had not yet emerged in the minds of the 4th Century fathers'."